Signs of HVAC Condensation Problems

 When HVAC Condensation Becomes a Mold or Structural Risk

-As condensation problems continue, the risk shifts from simple moisture to potential damage.
-Once water reaches building materials, it can trigger mold growth, weaken structures, and create long-term indoor air quality issues.
+As HVAC condensation problems continue, the risk shifts from surface moisture to hidden damage.
+Once water reaches drywall, duct insulation, ceiling cavities, or nearby framing, it can support mold growth, staining, corrosion, and material deterioration.

 Moisture spreading into drywall and ceilings